How to Use the Pen to Erase Ink in Windows 11

 - On the right side, find and click Pen & Windows Ink.

-- Check the box next to it to turn it ON.
+Check the box next to it to turn the feature on.

 When you’re done, you can close the Settings app.